Security at STET

 PDF, Excel, Word files, and all other VDR documents are accessed via Box or Dropbox APIs using your OAuth credentials, or read directly from your local disk by the desktop app.
 STET reads metadata and computes hashes locally.
 Raw file bytes are never uploaded to STET servers.

-SHA-256 hashes, file names, file sizes, and modification timestamps are stored as part of your audit record in our Supabase database.
+SHA-256 hashes, file names, file sizes, and modification timestamps are stored as part of your audit record in our InsForge database.
 These are one-way hashes — they cannot be used to reconstruct document contents.

 Match/discrepancy summaries, confidence scores, and audit logs are stored in your account.
 These results describe the relationship between files — not their contents.
 You own this data and can export or delete it at any time.

-Box and Dropbox OAuth access tokens are stored encrypted in our Supabase database (AES-256 at rest).
+Box and Dropbox OAuth access tokens are stored encrypted in our InsForge database (AES-256 at rest).
 They are used exclusively to fetch file listings and metadata on your behalf.
 You can revoke them at any time from your Box/Dropbox settings.

 Infrastructure & Certifications